Whakapapa of Whānau Ora policy

 Whānau Ora is an inclusive approach to providing services and opportunities to all families in need across New Zealand.
 It empowers whānau as a whole – rather than focusing separately on individual family members and their problems – and requires multiple government agencies to work together with families rather than separately with individual relatives.

 Jointly implemented by Government, Whānau Ora Commissioning Agencies and whānau, Whānau Ora is about a transformation of whānau – with whānau who set their own direction.
-It is driven by a focus on outcomes: that whānau will be self-managing; living healthy lifestyles; participating fully in society; confidently participating in te ao Māori; economically secure and successfully involved in wealth creation; and cohesive, resilient and nurturing.
+We drive a focus on improving outcomes: that whānau will be self-managing; living healthy lifestyles; participating fully in society; confidently participating in te ao Māori; economically secure and successfully involved in wealth creation; and cohesive, resilient and nurturing.

 Whānau Ora works in a range of ways, influenced by the approach the whānau choose to take.
 Some whānau will want to come up with ways of improving their own lives and may want to work on this with their whānau hapū, iwi or a non‐government organisation (NGO).

 Some whānau will want to seek help from specialist Whānau Ora providers who will offer wrap-around services tailored to their needs.
 Whānau have a practitioner or ‘navigator’ to work with them to identify their needs, help develop a plan to address those needs and broker their access to a range of health and social services.